Can I Sue For Contracting COVID-19?

 • It was contracted while under arrest or in jail.

-Again, your attorney will review whether reasonable care was lacking, which resulted in contracting an illness like COVID-19.
+Again, your attorney will review whether reasonable care was lacking, which resulted in contracting an illness like COVID-19, and then in a

 Recovering damages in any injury lawsuit depends on proving four key factors: